tock/tock/doc/courses/sensys/environment.md

 3. Clearly, the kernel should never enter an infinite loop.
 But is it acceptable for a process to spin?
 What about a capsule?

-## 3. Compile and flash the kernel
+## 3. Compile and program the kernel

 ### Make sure your Tock repository is up to date